pacostas/kube-service-bindings-examples/src/rhea/README.md

 1. Switch to developer mode
 1. Select +Add from the left sidebar menu
-1. click on Import from Git
+1. Click on Import from Git
 1. On Git Repo URL set `https://github.com/nodeshift-starters/nodejs-messaging-work-queue.git`
 1. Click on show advanced Git options -> Context Dir set `/worker` -> Create
-1. Select +Add from the left idebar menu
+1. Select +Add from the left sidebar menu
-1. click on Import from Git
+1. Click on Import from Git
 1. On Git Repo URL set `https://github.com/nodeshift-starters/nodejs-messaging-work-queue.git`
 1. Click on show advanced Git options -> Context Dir set `/frontend` -> Create

 ## Connect Node.js app with rhea - Binding

-At this point you should have frontend, worker and rabbitmq pods deployed as shown on the image below.
+At this point, you should have frontend, worker and rabbitmq pods deployed as shown in the image below.

 ![deployed rabbitmq,frontend and worker](./readme-assets/all-apps-deployed.png)

 Next step is to exchange credentials between the rabbitmq and the pods for establishing a connection.
 We will do that by creating a service binding.
 That way kube-service-bindings will be able to consume the credentials and feed them to rhea client.
 Unfortunately creating service binding is not yet supported by the topology UI by dragging a line in this specific case.
-Instead we will use the CLI to apply the yaml files.
+Instead, we will use the CLI to apply the yaml files.

 ```
 oc apply -f frontend-service-binding.yaml